Kabul International Airport: History

 Kabul Airport was established during the Kingdom of Amanullah Khan in the 1920s, which housed aircraft of the Afghan Air Force and Afghan Post.
 Its original location was a short distance to the south of the current location, in and around Chaman-e-Hozori.
 The first international flight occurred in 1927 between Kabul and Tashkent, Soviet Union.
 It was modernized in 1960 by Soviet engineers.
 The airport was called Khwaja Rawash Airport because it was built in the area called Khwaja Rawash.
 Foreign tourists began visiting Afghanistan via Kabul Airport.
 This era ended after the 1978 Saur Revolution, especially after the 1979 Soviet invasion.

-The airport was used by the Soviet Army during the Soviet–Afghan War from 1979 to 1989, and by the military forces of the former President of Afghanistan, Mohammad Najibullah.
-Control of the airport switched between different sides during the civil war after 1992.
-By November 1996, the Islamic Emirate of Afghanistan governed by Mullah Muhammad Omar was in possession of the airport, until late 2001 when they fled the city after the U.S. invasion of Afghanistan.
-Due to international sanctions during the Taliban government, the airport was closed in the late 1990s, with very limited international flights.

 Following the U.S. invasion of Afghanistan after the September 11 attacks, Kabul Airport was bombed by United States and coalition forces.
 After the ISAF took over control, the airport began to be developed slowly over the years.
 A new radar system was installed in 2005, which was upgraded by the U.S. Federal Aviation Administration in 2010.